Mudassir-Nawaz/trickfilm/content/art/dream-an-abandoned-railroad-station-in-the-classic-mold-and-im-not-kidding-about-the-mold.md

 ---
-title: "Dream | An Abandoned Railroad Station In The Classic Mold‚ And I'M Not Kidding About The Mold"
+title: "Dream | An Abandoned Railroad Station In The Classic Mold‚ And I'm Not Kidding About The Mold"
 medium: "graphite on paper"
 date: "2018-03-12"
 tags: ["works on paper", "asthma", "dreams","trains"]